 I love to travel, and I definitely don’t get to do enough of it.
 In 2019 my husband and I were able to take a vacation to a place we had never been before.
-Then, in 2020, we traveled the country in our RV.
-I can’t wait to see what’s in store for 2021!
+Then, in 2020 and 2021, we traveled the country in our RV.
+We also planned an end-of-year vacation to the Dominican Republic in 2021.
+I can’t wait to see what’s in store for 2022!

 If travel is in your budget for this year, I absolutely recommend making it a personal goal for yourself.
 And rather than visiting the same destinations you’ve visited before, branch out and explore a new place!

 There are honestly so many amazing places and things to see, and none of us will be able to see them all.

 But whatever your interests when it comes to travel, whether it be hiking, history, or laying on a beach, you can always find a new destination to visit.

 Thanks to Marie Kondo and her new Netflix series, it seems like everyone is jumping on the KonMari bandwagon and making it a personal goal to declutter their homes this year.